-As you can probably guess, though, it’s best to sign-up for each of these cards in 3 month increments, if you don’t already own them.
+As you can probably guess, though, it’s best to sign-up for each of these cards in three-month increments, if you don’t already own them.
 Then set-up your auto-pays for bills that accept credit cards and spend normally.
-Also, request a second card under the same account for your significant other, so that you can easily double the money spent in 3 months.
-Once the 3 months is up in each case, though, you’ll want to start strategically using your credit cards where you’d gain the most points.
+Also, request a second card under the same account for your significant other, so that you can easily double the money spent in three months.
+Once the three months is up in each case, though, you’ll want to start strategically using your credit cards where you’d gain the most points.

 Miles & Points Tips & Tricks

-A few tricks, always sign-up for the Chase Freedom bonus program every 3 months.
+A few tricks to make the most of your points.
+Always sign-up for the Chase Freedom bonus program every three months.
 The 5X spending points are in certain categories each month.
 And they are usually great categories!
-For example, this 3 month increment is gas and transportation.
+For example, the three month increment bonus happening right now is for gas and transportation.
 That can be any gas station, even buying a sandwich at your local QuickChek or Wawa counts.
 It can also be subway tickets, bus tickets, railroad tickets and even taxi cabs.
-But, keep mind that when this increment is over and the bonus categories next month are amazon.com and Sams Club, you’ll want to use another card for purchases like these.
+Keep mind that when this increment is over and the bonus categories kick-in for next month, which are amazon.com and Sams Club, you’ll want to use another card for purchases like these.
 For example, the Chase Sapphire card pays back 2X points for any travel related purchase.
 This includes your local gas station, train tickets and taxi cubs.
-It’s just a matter of knowing what counts.
+It’s just a matter of knowing what counts and when.
 Sometimes some trial and error is necessary.

 Another great card that I recently acquired is the Chase Ink Business Plus.
 The bonus points are out of this world, though there is a $95 yearly fee like the Chase Sapphire (no fee for the Freedom card), but the 5X bonus points at Office supplies stores can go a lot further than you may initially think.
 To explain this, first let’s discuss the Ultimate Rewards website.
 There are certain retail outlets on the website that if purchased through Ultimate Rewards, you will gain points.
 Some of these are up to 25X points.
-This can be great for any one that could really use the things sold at those retail stores, such as ProActive.com and Magazines.com, but there are also 6X points at RiteAid.com, which is great for all the necessity purchase like Shampoo, face wash and toothpaste.
-There are certain rules for purchasing through Ultimate Rewards you must remember.
-You must go to the website from Ultimate Rewards, you must use one of the Chase credit cards on your account and you can’t apply any other outside discounts to your purchase or else it’ll void the points.
+This can be great for any one that could really use the things sold at those retail stores, such as ProActive.com and Magazines.com, but there are also 6X points at RiteAid.com, which is great for all the necessity purchase like shampoo, face wash and toothpaste.
+There are certain rules for purchasing through Ultimate Rewards, though.
+You'll need to go to the website from Ultimate Rewards, use one of the Chase credit cards on your account, and you can’t apply any other outside discounts to your purchase or else it’ll void the points.
 That last one, I found out the hard way.

 Now, the game comes in here with some other retail listings on Ultimate rewards.
 You’ll see listed Lowes.com, HomeDepot.com and even PETCO.com on the rewards website for 3X, 2X and 3X, respectively.
 Why don’t you want to purchase anything from these retail outlets through the Ultimate Rewards website?
 It’s because you can purchase no fee gift cards for these same retail stores at Staples or Office Max and gain 5X points for it.
 So in some cases, you will find that using certain cards in certain places will supersede points if used a different way.
 Again, the easiest way to track all of this is with that little slip of paper you keep in your wallet and always glance at before making any purchase.